herguad/data_analysis/README.md

 </p>

 Among `seaborn.scatterplot` arguments, both `size` and `hue` were specified to represent the number of movies released each year per genre but the `legend` was set to `False` to avoid cluttering the overview of the data.

+To analyse the most popular genres, i.e. to answer the two main questions for genre distribution, I filtered out genres with fewer than 8 movies, which is the number representing the 2Q as shown by .describe().

 - Which genres got the most movies released in different years?
 - Which were the top 3 genres for movies released in different years?